Westinghouse @ 1893 Worlds Fair in Chicago

 In 1893, in a significant victory, the Westinghouse company was awarded the contract to set up an AC network to power the World's Columbian Exposition in Chicago, giving the company and the technology widespread positive publicity.
 Westinghouse also received a contract to set up the first long-range power network, with AC generators at Niagara Falls producing electricity for distribution in Buffalo, New York, 40 kilometers (25 miles) away.

-steam engines where it was not.
+With AC networks expanding, Westinghouse turned his attention to electrical power production.
+At the outset, the available generating sources were hydroturbines where falling water was available, and reciprocating steam engines where it was not.
 Westinghouse felt that reciprocating steam engines were clumsy and inefficient, and wanted to develop some class of "rotating" engine that would be more elegant and efficient.

-Charles Algernon Parsons began experimenting with steam turbines in 1884, beginning with a 10 horsepower (7.5 kW) unit.
+One of his first inventions had been a rotary steam engine, but it had proven impractical.
+British engineer Charles Algernon Parsons began experimenting with steam turbines in 1884, beginning with a 10 horsepower (7.5 kW) unit.
 Westinghouse bought rights to the Parsons turbine in 1885, and improved the Parsons technology and increased its scale.

 The War of Currents